Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Introduction

-While \cite{fontanela2021quantum} proposes a hybrid quantum-classical algorithm to approximately solve the one-dimensional Black-Scholes PDE exploiting its relation to the Schr\"odinger equation in imaginary time and \cite{kubo2022pricing} proposes a variational quantum approach, most literature uses quantum Monte Carlo methods to approximately solve the Black-Scholes PDE in order to price financial options.
-More precisely, these works rely on the \textit{Quantum Amplitude Estimation algorithm (QAE)} \cite{QC1_QAE} which estimates the expected value of a random parameter (see Section~\ref{section: QAE} for a detailed discussion) based on an extension of \textit{Grover's search algorithm} \cite{QC19_Grover_search}.
-Several variations of the Quantum Amplitude Estimation algorithm have been proposed recently, see e.g.\ \cite{aaronson2019quantum, fukuzawa2022modified, grinko2021iterative, plekhanov2022variational, rall2022amplitude,suzuki2020amplitude,wie2019simpler,zhao2022adaptive}.
-Quantum Monte Carlo methods can ideally achieve a quadratic speed-up \cite{herbert2022quantum},\cite{QC_8_Montanaro_QMC} compared to classical (i.e.\ non-quantum) Monte Carlo methods.
-However, the quadratic speedup can only be achieved if there is a so-called \textit{oracle} quantum circuit which can correctly upload the corresponding distribution in rotated form, without any approximation errors (caused, e.g., from discretization and rotation), such that it is applicable to a quantum amplitude estimation algorithm.
+Most literature uses quantum Monte Carlo methods to approximately solve the Black-Scholes PDE in order to price financial options.
+More precisely, these works rely on the \textit{Quantum Amplitude Estimation algorithm~(QAE)} \cite{QC1_QAE} which estimates the expected value of a random parameter (see Section~\ref{section: QAE} for a detailed discussion) based on an extension of \textit{Grover's search algorithm} \cite{QC19_Grover_search}.
+Several variations of the Quantum Amplitude Estimation algorithm have been proposed recently, see e.g.\ \cite{aaronson2019quantum, fukuzawa2022modified, giurgica2022low, grinko2021iterative, manzano2023real, Nakaji20, plekhanov2022variational, rall2022amplitude,suzuki2020amplitude,wie2019simpler,zhao2022adaptive}.
+Quantum Monte Carlo methods can ideally achieve a quadratic speed-up \cite{herbert2022quantum}, \cite{QC_8_Montanaro_QMC} compared to classical (i.e.\ non-quantum) Monte Carlo methods.
+However, the quadratic speedup can only be achieved if there is a so-called \textit{oracle} quantum circuit which can correctly upload the corresponding distribution in rotated quantum form, without any approximation errors (caused, e.g., from discretization and rotation), such that it is applicable to a quantum amplitude estimation algorithm.
 This assumption however in most cases cannot be justified in practice, as highlighted, e.g., in \cite{chakrabarti2021threshold,QC16_GAN}.

+In this paper, we propose a quantum Monte Carlo algorithm for solving multidimensional Black-Scholes PDEs with correlated assets and general payoff functions that are continuous and piecewise affine.
+This class of payoffs encompasses most of the standard financial derivatives used in practice (see also Section~\ref{subsec:CPWA}).
+Our algorithm conceptually builds upon the quantum Monte Carlo methods proposed in~\cite{chakrabarti2021threshold, QC5_Patrick, QC4_optionpricing}, which first encode the multivariate log-normal distribution and the payoff function in a rotated quantum form, and then employ a Quantum Amplitude Estimation (QAE) algorithm to approximately solve the Black-Scholes PDE and compute option prices.